camper van layout - Screenshot 2025 05 28 at 9

 Key Features:

-Why It Works for Solo Travelers: This layout maximizes open floor space, creating a surprisingly roomy feel despite the van's compact size.
-The lengthwise bed doubles as a lounge area during the day, while the compact galley provides everything needed for simple meal preparation.
+Why It Works for Solo Travelers: This layout makes the most of open floor space, creating a very roomy feel despite the van's compact size.
+The lengthwise bed doubles as a lounge area during the day, while the compact galley offers all you need for simple meal prep.

-The Vansmith Take: Our DUO layout, scaled for solo use, exemplifies this approach.
-The modular design allows you to configure the space differently throughout the day—work mode in the morning, relaxation mode in the evening, and sleep mode at night.
+The Vansmith Take: Our DUO layout, scaled for solo use, shows this approach.
+The modular design lets you set up the space in new ways through the day—work mode in the morning, chill mode in the evening, and sleep mode at night.
+And if you’re building a travel setup that supports this kind of flexible living, our Ultimate Gear Guide for Your Next Van Adventure covers the essentials that make daily van life smoother on the road.

 The Mobile Office Solo Layout